 She generally wears loose, long pants past the ankles, a long-sleeve, fitted shirt with a loose T-shirt over it, and a hijab, or head scarf, covering her hair.

 "It's what I believe in.
-It's what I've chosen to do," Abdullah tells CNN of her decision to wear modest garb.
+It's what I've chosen to do," Abdullah told CNN this month about her decision to wear modest garb.
 "I've always dressed this way publicly."

 "It guess it's empowering," she says.
 "There's a lot of technique involved, so someone who's this big muscular person -- it's possible I could lift more than they do.
 There's speed and timing to it -- you have to be explosive.
 I think it's great just for confidence building ...
 I guess I got hooked."

-The Atlanta resident wants to take part in tournaments in the United States, including one coming up in July.
-But USA Weightlifting informed her that those events are governed by IWF rules.
-And those rules preclude her dressing in keeping with her beliefs.
+The review was prompted by the Atlanta resident wanting to take part in tournaments in the United States, including one coming up in July.
+But USA Weightlifting informed her that those events are governed by IWF rules, which at that time precluded her dressing in keeping with her beliefs.